 We will be at the historical Maryland State Fairgrounds, and are going to be joined by world renowned fitness and extreme athlete, author and personality Wim Hof "The Ice Man"!

 This year, the JWB Resiliency 5k and Family Fun Run is proud and excited to host extreme athlete and motivator, Wim Hof “The Iceman.” as our Celebrity MC along with Lynne Brick, Wim will lead a limited signature Wim Hof Experience (WHX) on Saturday, October 13th for the FIRST 100 registrants to this event.
 At the WHX he will take people through his Wim Hof Method (WHM) of deep breathing exercises, where he will get people to hold their breath for up to two to three minutes or more, and his cold therapy, in the form of a two-minute ice bath, in an effort to increase their circulation, which will decrease chronic inflammation, which will decrease chronic pain.

 He holds several Guinness World Book of records and can frequently be found in an ice bath, somewhere, around the world!
 To learn more about the "Iceman" click here.

 The WHM is part of a two-year, $1.2 million, Gold Standard study the Foundation is funding to determine how positive stress, in the form of holistic treatments, affect depression.
 The three treatments involved in the study are the WHM, High Intensity Interval Training (HIIT), and meditation.
 The study is being conducted by the University of California San Francisco and is under the direction of renowned researcher Dr. Elissa Epel.
-This will help the Foundation fulfill it’s mission of funding, conducting and promoting evidence-based research on how holistic treatments - such as exercise, nutrition and healthy lifestyle choices- benefit mental health.
+This will help the Foundation fulfill it’s mission of funding and promoting evidence-based research on how holistic treatments - such as exercise, nutrition and healthy lifestyle choices- benefit mental health.
 100% of all money raised from the race will go towards this research.